Concepts and terminology

 Distribution

-A set of software packaged, patched and tested which can be used to compose a bootable image usable as an operating system.
+A set of software application pre-packaged, patched and tested which can be used to compose a bootable image usable as an operating system.

 Eventually, it can also be a constraint or condition the user can add to a project or an application, which will add the build configuration.